sws144/quant-trading/P1-AnalyzeTrades/README.md

 ### C3 Backend Outline

+1. enter virtual environment for P-1...
+    1. if in vs-code can select environment from jupyter/python dropdown
 1. read in portfolio and trades from IB activity statement (tradelog..py)
 1. append own characteristics
 1. append market data